athar-adv/Jexplorer/docs_md/editors/context_menu_editor.md

 A few things need to be clarified:

-The contents of the array `ContextMenuConfigs::Menus::value_type::Contents` are as follows:
+The contents of the array `ContextMenuConfigs_Menu::Contents` are as follows:

 - Any string for the name of a registered PluginAction, created within `ContextMenuConfigs::Actions`
 - The string "---", specifying a seperator
-- The mixed table `{Id: string, Title: string, Icon: string?, [1]: typeof(ContextMenuConfigs::Menus::value_type::Contents)}` specifies a submenu
+- The mixed table `{Id: string, Title: string, Icon: string?, [1]: typeof(ContextMenuConfigs_Menu::Contents)}` specifies a submenu

 Heres an example value for Contents: